Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 	`float32` - 4 byte (32 bit)
 	`float64` - 8 byte (64 bit)

-float defaults to float32
+`float` defaults to `float32`
 Use the `0h` prefix to specify floats in hex, in IEEE-754 format.

 **string** : the most common data type, which we have already used, for example: `"Hello from Jai!"`.
 _Question_: Why are these values strings?
 "42", "false" or "0b10".
-Indeed all types can be disguised as string.
+Indeed all types can disguise as string when surrounded by "".

 **void** : this is a special type of size 0, with no values.
 It is used when a variable has no value.

 Jai has no explicit character type.
-The **#char** directive on a single character string gives the numeric value of the ASCII character, inferred as of type s64; for example:
+The **#char** directive on a single character string gives the numeric value of the ASCII character, inferred as type s64; for example:
     `#char "1"; // this is 49`
 (see for example this [ASCII table](https://www.rapidtables.com/code/text/ascii-table.html))